 Before the ability tests are undertaken, you will be asked whether you have dyslexia, which may mean that you require more time to undertake these tests.
 You will be asked to provide evidence of your dyslexia diagnosis completed by a qualified psychologist and recommended reasonable adjustments at the initial registration stage.
 Once this is confirmed, you will be allocated extra time (normally 25%) to complete the tests.

-If your verification tests are not consistent with the original test results you will be removed from the process.
+If your verification test is not consistent with the original test results, you will be removed from the process.

 Stage 3 – Physical and Practical Assessments

-The Physical and Practical assessments are split into two parts.
-Candidates will first be invited to undertake a bleep test to level 8.8.
-Those who are successful will then be invited to undertake the swim test (50 metres front crawl) and then a series of practical job-related tests.
+The Physical and Practical assessments will include a swim test (50 metres front crawl) a bleep test to level 8.8 and a series of practical job-related tests.

-Full and detailed information including videos of these tests can be found by clicking here.
+Full and detailed information including videos of these tests can be found on the careers area of our website.

 Stage 4 – Interview

-The top 60 candidates taking into consideration the results of the on-line testing process and those who go on to pass the Physical and Practical Assessment stage will be invited to attend an interview.
+The top 60 candidates taking into consideration the results of the online testing process and those who go on to pass the Physical and Practical Assessment stage will be invited to attend an interview.
 The interview will consist of a number of individual panel interviews, each containing two officers who will ask you a series of questions aligned to the Fire and Rescue Services’ Core Code of Ethics.
-For more information on these, please visit https://www.local.gov.uk/publications/core-code-ethics-fire-and-rescue-services-england

 Stage 5 - Medical

-Candidates who score the highest at interview may then be invited to undertake a medical and fitness test at our Occupational Health facility in Beverley.
+Candidates who score the highest at interview may then be invited to undertake a medical at our Occupational Health facility in Beverley.
 The medical will cover a number of checks including eye sight, spirometry, audiometry and a general medical examination including a drug and alcohol test.

 Employment Checks